Kerby Jean-Raymond: Early life and education

+Jean-Raymond took his first job at 13, at a Flatbush sneaker store, and interned at Marchesa and Theory while at the High School of Fashion Industries.
+He graduated from Hofstra University with a business degree and then enrolled at Brooklyn Law School, leaving after a semester.
+He worked at AT&T and did freelance design for Marc Jacobs, Theory and Kenneth Cole before founding Pyer Moss in 2013 with an initial investment of $35,000 from his former business partner Rayon Baker.

 Career

 Kerby Jean-Raymond first came into the spotlight for his presentation of Pyer Moss' Spring 2016 Menswear Collection during New York Fashion Week.

 The show highlighted police brutality, referencing the Black Lives Matter movement through videos, street art, and fashion.
 Jean-Raymond has publicly commented about his experience as a teenage victim of driving while black.
 Kerby Jean-Raymond collaborated with R&B singer and activist Erykah Badu, who styled Jean-Raymond's Pyer Moss AW16 line for the 2016 New York Fashion Week show.
 The featured collection was titled "Double Bind."

+The show took place at the Altman Building in Manhattan on September 10, 2015, and opened with a twelve-minute film, This Is an Intervention, combining footage of police violence with interviews with relatives of men who had been killed.
+Jean-Raymond seated family members of Sean Bell and Eric Garner in the front row, moving some fashion editors further back; several then declined to attend.
+Garments carried Garner's words "I can't breathe".
+The collection nearly ended the label: several stores dropped the line and Jean-Raymond received death threats.
+He was at the same time trying to buy the business back from an investment partner, and said he sold most of his possessions to raise money before a deal with Reebok let him regain control of the company.

-His brand, Pyer Moss, won the FGI Rising Star Award in the menswear category in 2014.
+His brand, Pyer Moss, won the Fashion Group International Rising Star Award in the menswear category in 2014, sharing the prize with the designer Ian Velardi.
 That same year, he was a finalist in the DHL Exported Prize presented by IMG Worldwide.
-He was recognized by the Forbes "30 Under 30" list in 2015.
+He was named to the Forbes "30 Under 30" list in the Art and Style category in 2015.
 Jean-Raymond was featured on Cultured Magazines fashion issue cover in April 2019.

 During Paris Fashion Week in February 2019, Odell Beckham Jr. wore a Pyer Moss Collection 2 hoodie.
 Others seen in Pyer Moss include producer Swizz Beatz, Kiandra Layne, Gabrielle Union-Wade, Colin Kaepernick and First Lady Michelle Obama.

 In September 2020, Jean-Raymond was named Global Creative Director of Reebok sportswear brand.
-His label Pyer Moss was also awarded the top prize at the fifteenth CFDA/Vogue Fashion Fund awards that same month.
-In March 2022, he departed Reebok.
+Pyer Moss had won the top prize at the fifteenth CFDA/Vogue Fashion Fund awards in November 2018, receiving $400,000 and a year of mentorship from an industry executive.
+In early 2022, he departed Reebok.